 But are they really?
 Remember that it took less than a year for Putin to take control of the Russian media and four years to dismantle its electoral system.
 Erdogan did the same job in even less time.
 In Poland and Hungary constitutional democracy is being undone as we speak.

 Until recently, western democracies seem to have been relatively preserved from abusive government surveillance but Snowden showed us that this has changed.
 In the UK the new Investigatory Powers Bill will now allow the government to hack into people’s handsets.
-In the US, events of the past few weeks are felt by many as a political earthquake.
-But irrespective of whether or you put your faith in Donald Trump, can can you blindly trust your government?
+Whether or not you have faith in your government, that doesn’t mean you should blindly trust it.

 Encryption does more good for a democratic society than harm

 In order for democracy to function properly there must be discussion and opposition brought by political parties, journalists, civic groups or others.
 Even more important, is that government misdeeds can only be exposed if whistleblowers, journalists and activists can investigate and take action without being surveilled, intimidated or pressured.